Updated: November 2025

 - Recycle nutrients on the farm, creating an economically and environmentally sustainable food production system.

-- Produce heat, electricity, or fuel from biogas which can be used onsite, lessening the agriculture sector’s dependence on fossil fuel energy.
+- Produce heat, electricity, or fuel from biogas (methane gas) which can be used onsite, lessening the agriculture sector’s dependence on fossil fuel energy.

 - Accept food waste from places like restaurants and grocery stores.
 This means less food waste is sent to landfills.
 Food waste has the added benefit of increasing the efficiency of farm digesters.